1. Home

 So, is a remote job the new working model for the future in pharmacy?

 However, newer entrants to the profession have many questions to answer.
-Many new pharmacists are probably thinking, “What do remote pharmacist jobs even look like?”
+Many new pharmacists wonder, “What do remote pharmacist jobs look like?”
 This is an appropriate question, but there are many opportunities for those seeking a remote pharmacist position.

-Whether it be the burnout you’re experiencing in the workplace, the inconsistent hours that you work, or you want a work-from-home position right after graduating, a remote pharmacist position may be perfect for you.
+Whether it be the burnout you’re experiencing in the workplace, the inconsistent hours you work, or you want a work-from-home position right after graduating, a remote pharmacist position may be perfect.
 Understand that there may be a steep learning curve based on what you have previously practiced.

 You can start by taking a few minutes to go on LinkedIn or Indeed and search for a remote pharmacist job description.
-Your search should be able to pull in various equal opportunity employer results ranging from clinical to managed care to MTM, etc.
+Your search should pull in various equal opportunity employer results, ranging from clinical to managed care to MTM, etc.

-Throughout pharmacy school, you have probably only been introduced to the role of a retail, clinical, or industry pharmacist employee.
+Throughout pharmacy school, you have probably only been introduced to a retail, clinical, or industry pharmacist employee role.
 However, the possibilities and positions available to pharmacists as remote pharmacists are limitless, and I will discuss them here in this article.

 Medication Therapy Management